 There will be no change to current rights under EU law until the end of the planned implementation period on 31 December 2020.

 For the first part of the application process, you will need a compatible Android phone or IPhone 8.0 (or above) to scan your identity document yourself.
 The ‘ID Document Check’ app will be available for the iPhone 7 and iPhone 7 Plus following an upcoming iOS software update.
 This can be your own phone or tablet or someone else’s.
 In this case, you will not need to visit an office, you can complete the identity verification on your own phone from your home.

 If your mobile phone or other device is not compatible or does not have near field communication (NFC) you can make an appointment to bring your ID document to us, where it can be scanned for you.
 You will then be able to complete the second part of the application yourself, for pre-settled or settled status.

 We will not need to keep your ID document and in most cases you should not be asked to send your passport anywhere else during your application for pre-settled or settled status.

 You must book an appointment to use the ID Verification service, please telephone 01609 780780.
 The service is available at the Northallerton, Scarborough and Harrogate registration offices.

 What to bring to your appointment

-- Your current valid biometric EU, EEA or Swiss passport or a valid Biometric Residence Permit (BRP) for family members of an EU, EEA or Swiss citizen; and
+- Your current valid biometric EU, EEA or Swiss passport or ID card ( if it is biometric) or a valid Biometric Residence Permit (BRP) for family members of an EU, EEA or Swiss citizen; and

 - A mobile phone that can receive text messages or a device that can receive emails.